 If you want short, stout (but beautiful) flowers, choose an annual dwarf variety.
 Heights vary from 6 to 18-inches.

 Love the fragrance?
 The older, heirloom open-pollinated varieties may be just what you’re looking for.
 They are best known for their fragrance.
-The invasive perennial ones have no scent.
+Some of the hybrids, as well as the invasive perennial, have no scent.

 Overall, sweet peas prefer cooler spring-summer temperatures and don’t do well in intense heat.